josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/💌_Visible_Ink/📮_RSVPs/😇_conservatives_just_asking_questions.md

 😇 PQ / OTHER ROUTE
 ```

 Sometimes the correct next step is more analysis first.
-The question should be
-asked only after the longitudinal evidence has made the missing institutional
-fact legible enough to ask cleanly.
+The question should be asked only after the longitudinal evidence has made the missing institutional fact legible enough to ask cleanly.

-## 🐙 CRAKEN
+## 🦑 CRAKEN

-**Calcaneus Reflexion Anti-Kraken Ecological Navigation System**
+**Cancellous Reflexion Anti-Kraken Ecological Navigation System**

 Questions create their own temptation.